Greece Moments Greece Moments

 Inside the church

-On good days, the view extends from the plateau of the old monastery church to the Cyclades Islands of Anafi and Santorini.
-On the rugged rock on the right, there is said to have once been a Byzantine fortress (Kastro), of which nothing remains today.
-To the left, a hiking trail leads down, which leads along the privately owned garden.
+On clear days, the view from the plateau of the old monastery church stretches all the way to the Cyclades Islands of Anafi and Santorini.
+On the rugged rock to the right, a Byzantine fortress (Kastro) is said to have once stood, though nothing remains of it today.
+To the left, a hiking trail leads down along the privately owned garden.

 Wandern auf Astypalea Agios Ioannis Kastri